Fusion of Berlin and Brandenburg: State Contract

-After Bundestag passed Article 118a in 1994, paving the way for unification without federal approval, preparations began for a fusion of the two states by 1996.
+After the Bundestag passed Article 118a in 1994, paving the way for unification without federal approval, preparations began for a fusion of the two states by 1996.
 The Abgeordnetenhaus of Berlin had voted in favour of unifying with Brandenburg in principle back in February 1991.
 In April 1995, the Senate of Berlin and the Brandenburg state government agreed to a state contract unifying both states.
-The contract was ratified by the Abgeordnetenhaus of Berlin 188-42 and, a bit more narrowly, 88-64 by the Landtag of Brandenburg with a two-thirds majority each time.
+The contract was ratified by the Abgeordnetenhaus of Berlin 188:42 and, a bit more narrowly, 64:24 by the Landtag of Brandenburg with a two-thirds majority each time.

-The new state would have been called Berlin-Brandenburg, would have had a population of around 6 million and a GDP of around 180 billion DM, in sixth place.
+The new state would have been called Berlin-Brandenburg, would have had a population of around 6 million and a GDP of around 180 billion DM.
 In a major concession, the capital of combined state would have been Potsdam, the capital of Brandenburg.
 The coat of arms would have been a combination of the coat of arms of Berlin and Brandenburg.